jonathanforking/fling-swipe/README.md

 }

 function swipe(src: SwipeableHTMLElement, touchDirection: Direction, gesture: Gesture) {
-  // Add 'locked' classes again to ensure elements smoothly move to their new positions middle.classList.add('locked');
+  // Add 'locked' classes to ensure elements smoothly move to their new positions middle.classList.add('locked');
-  switch (touchDirection) {
+  // Note that the 'touchDirection' is opposite to the element we want to switch to
+  // -> e.g. if the thumb moves left, we scroll to the right hand side switch (touchDirection) {
     case Direction.LEFT:
       middle.style['transform'] = 'translateX(-100%)';